zhe-student-tafesa/KCP_Privacy_Policy/privacy-policy.md

 5.5	How long do we keep your personal information?
 Your Customer Data is stored in a cloud database, that is continuously updated.
 Thus, any Customer Data that you enter into the database whilst connected to the Internet, should be retrievable from the cloud in the event of any loss of Customer Data from your local device.
 Data limit per customer is 1GB, and your account data will be automatically deleted after a period of 3 years of inactivity.
 You may elect to delete your Account and any Customer Data at any time if you wish, by clicking the delete button inside the KIDS CONNECTING PARENTS application.
 This will immediately delete your Account and all of your Customer Data, including from the cloud, and we will no longer store or have any record of it.
 5.6	What use do we make of your personal information?
-(a)	Provision of goods and services:
+(a)	Provision of Goods and Services:
 (i)	Communicating with you;
 (ii)	Allowing you to communicate with others via the KIDS CONNECTING PARENTS application;
 (iii)	Receiving and processing payments.